menu

 South Blooming Grove is a decidedly white-collar village, with fully 86.40% of the workforce employed in white-collar jobs, well above the national average.
 Overall, South Blooming Grove is a village of sales and office workers, professionals, and managers.
 There are especially a lot of people living in South Blooming Grove who work in management occupations (15.85%), office and administrative support (14.48%), and teaching (14.08%).

-In terms of college education, South Blooming Grove is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.77% of adults 25 and older in the village have at least a bachelor's degree.
+The overall education level of South Blooming Grove is somewhat higher than in the average US city of 21.84%: 28.77% of adults 25 and older in the village have at least a bachelor's degree.

 The per capita income in South Blooming Grove in 2022 was $26,721, which is low income relative to New York, and lower middle income relative to the rest of the US.
 This equates to an annual income of $106,884 for a family of four.
 However, South Blooming Grove contains both very wealthy and poor people as well.
 South Blooming Grove also has one of the higher rates of people living in poverty in the nation, with 42.59% of its population below the federal poverty line.